For as long as we both shall live? A pulse-racing standalone thriller by the #1 bestselling author of The Secrets She Keeps, now a major TV series

 'Don't try to get anything else done; just keep reading.
 The only way this book will let you go is if you walk, or run, to the last page' New York Journal of Books

 'As darkly beautiful as a crime novel can be' Australian Crime Fiction

+Before becoming a novelist, Michael Robotham was an investigative journalist working across America, Australia and Britain, and with clinical and forensic psychologists as they helped police investigate complex, psychologically driven crimes.
 Michael's 2004 debut thriller, The Suspect, sold more than 1 million copies around the world.
 It is the first of nine novels featuring beloved Joe O'Loughlin.
-Good Girl, Bad Girl is the first book in an exciting new series featuring forensic psychologist Cyrus Haven and was shortlisted for the 2020 Edgar Award for Best Novel.
+Good Girl, Bad Girl and When She Was Good are the first two books in a new series featuring forensic psychologist Cyrus Haven.
 Michael is the only Australian to win the UK's prestigious Gold Dagger Award twice - for Good Girl, Bad Girl and Life or Death.
-In 2020 The Secrets She Keeps was adapted for television.
+Good Girl, Bad Girl was also shortlisted for the 2020 Edgar Award for Best Novel.
+In 2020, The Secrets She Keeps was adapted for television.
 He lives in Sydney.